 LOUDNESS: Hurricane Eyes LP White label TEST PRESSING 1987.
 Their best album.
 Check videos

 LOUDNESS: Hurricane Eyes LP 1987.
 Fucking awesome, their best ever.
+Check the exclusive video showing this LP for sale.
 Check video

 Additional information